Loading...

 Transfer Details

-Applicants already licensed in another state may apply through credential verification.
-Must have a minimum of 3,000 clinical practice hours within the 5 years preceding application.
-Must have passed CRDTS, WREB, CDCA, CITA, or SRTA clinical exam.
+Applicants licensed in another state may apply via credential verification with a minimum of 3,000 clinical practice hours within the five years preceding application; accepted exams are CRDTS, WREB, CDCA, CITA, or SRTA.

 Additional Requirements for Transfer